Kenot-Solutions/packer-ansible-terraform-aws/README.md

 ## Kenot Solutions by Tolgay Gul
-#### Ansible, Packer, and Terraform Demo on AWS
+#### Ansible, Packer, Docker and Terraform Demo on AWS

-This project combines AWS, Ansible, Packer, and Terraform to show how you can automagically script and deploy a server with no manual configuration.
+This project combines AWS, Ansible, Packer, Docker and Terraform to show how you can automagically script and deploy a server with no manual configuration.
 In case you're unfamiliar with these 4 tools: